From this page you can find replies to the following frequently asked questions

 Please note that:

-No. Our admission requirements have been available on our website several months before the application deadline.
+No. Our admission and document requirements have been available on our website several months before the application deadline.
 To ensure a fair and equal treatment of all applicants, no exceptions will be made to either the admission requirements or the deadlines.

 It falls under the responsibility of the applicant to start preparing for the admission period early enough to reserve time for national holidays, mail delivery problems, strikes or other exceptional circumstances.